tommasomoretti/nameless-analytics/README.md

 ### 🕵🏻‍♂️ Privacy

 - **First-party data context**\
-  Cookies are released from GTM Server-side in a first-party context, and event data are saved in your own Google BigQuery dataset.
+  Cookies are served from GTM Server-side in a first-party context, and event data are saved in your own Google BigQuery dataset.

 - **Privacy by design**\
   Choose between three consent tracking modes: